geoff-pitman/form-words-from-periodic-table-of-elements-with-complete-variations-of-any-given-word/README.txt

 5. Eliminate fail cases
      a.
 Two lower case chars in a row
      b.
 Two upper case chars in a row where first char is not element symbol
+          >let's assume Ti and In are only possible symbols
+          >word = tin -> Ti In -> Tin=fail , TIn=fail
+          >even though matches are found and length is filled, it still fails
 6. Ensure that all cases were not eliminated
     a.
-If all cases fail it is a fail (*see Note1 below.)
+If all cases fail it is a fail
     b.
 Otherwise...store results!!

-*Note1.)
-It is possible a case is crossed out and no matching cases are found a.)--let's assume Ti and In are only possible symbols b.)--word = tin -> Ti In -> Tin=fail , TIn=fail
-c.)--even though matches are found and length is filled, it still fails **Note2.)
-A much more complicated algorithm is employed when a word
+(**Note**) A much more complicated algorithm is employed when a word
           contains a matching 3-char-symbol.
 This happens extremely rarely, as there are no English words that contain them.
           However, for completeness' sake, I am in the process of